Current research projects and topics of interest

 We develop biomaterial scaffolds with highly-controlled architectures and chemical functionalization for two- and three-dimensional cell culture, tissue regeneration, and biological assays.
 We aim to understand how cells and tissues actively interact with their surroundings to sense, store and exchange information by capturing key features of the biochemical and biophysical aspects of a cell’s niche.
 Our approach combines the principle of soft lithographic processes with photopolymerized polymers to engineer biomaterial niches as physiologically or pathologically-relevant models, while mimicking the physico-chemical properties of the cell’s niche.

+M. Luciano et al. Soft Matter (2025) M. Luciano et al. Advanced Healthcare Materials 13, 2203377 (2024).
 M. Luciano et al. Nature Physics 17, 1382-1390 (2021)

 J. Lantoine et al. Biomaterials 89, 14-24 (2016)

-Bioengineered matrices
+Bioengineered hydrogels